 Want to buy a condo?
 Or backpack through South America?
 Map out both your long-term and short-term savings goals.
 It seems like a lot of work, but if you maintain a frugal lifestyle right from the beginning, you’ll build a strong financial foundation that you’ll benefit from for years.

 Pay Down Other Balances

-In an ideal world, you’ll graduate from college with little to no debt — maybe just a small amount of student loans that come with a low-interest rate.
+In an ideal world, you’ll graduate from college with little to no debt — maybe just a small amount of student loan debt that comes with a low-interest rate.
 But in reality, it’s quite possible you have other debts as well.
-They might include credit cards or a car payment.
+They might include credit card debt or a car payment.